Teiyem/hover-iot-win/README.md

 # Hover Windows
-Hover Windows is a C# WPF application that serves as a smart home application for Hover.
-Hover is a Spring Boot backend that acts as the central hub for managing and monitoring smart home devices.
-With Hover Windows, users can easily control and monitor their smart home devices from a single application.
+Hover Windows is a desktop application that provides a user-friendly interface that enables easy control and monitoring of smart home devices from a Windows device.
+With Hover, you can manage your connected devices from the convenience of your Windows device.

-## Features (In Progress)
+## Features
-* User-friendly interface for controlling and monitoring smart home devices.
+* User-friendly interface for controlling and monitoring smart home devices. ⚠️
-* Real-time updates of device status.
+* Real-time updates of device status.⚠️
-* Ability to turn devices on and off.
+* Ability to turn devices on and off.⚠️
-* Device settings customization.
-* Toast notifications for device status updates.
+* Toast notifications for device status updates. ⚠️

-## Requirements
+## Technologies Used
-* Windows 10 or higher operating system
+* Windows OS.
-* .NET 6.0 runtime or higher
+* .NET 6.
-* Access to the Hover backend

 ## Installation
 * Clone or download the Hover Windows repository to your local machine.